praetorianprefect/praetorian-prefect.github.io/_posts/2010-01-07-juniper-crash-video.markdown

 aliases:
   - /juniper-kernel-crash-video.html
 author: Jeremy Rossi
-discription: |
+teaser: |
-    We have noted some interesting responses since [our post yesterday](http://praetorianprefect.com/archives/2010/01/junos-juniper-flaw-exposes-core-routers-to-kernal-crash/) detailing the information in Juniper bulletin PSN-2010-01-623 and our thoughts on its somewhat understated effect.
+    We have noted some interesting responses since our post yesterday detailing the information in Juniper bulletin PSN-2010-01-623 and our thoughts on its somewhat understated effect.
 Since our post yesterday, the bulletin has been updated, becoming more specific about the versions affected (basically